We have detailed most of our frequently asked questions here to try to answer some of the queries that we received on a regular basis.

 What can I do if I fail a module?

 If you have not passed the module on the first attempt you may be granted a referral (resit).
 This may depend on your level of engagement on this module.
-The maximum mark you are able to achieve for any referral assessment is 4R, unless a extenuating circumstances claim has been upheld against the assessment.
+The maximum mark you are able to achieve for any referral assessment is, for undergraduate 40R, for postgraduate 50R unless an extenuating circumstances claim has been upheld against the assessment.

 If you have failed the module at the final attempt and this is a Core module, you will have failed the award.
 However, you may be able to continue on your current modules to achieve as many credits as possible during the year, please speak to a Guidance Advisor to see if this applies.
 You may be able to transfer to a different award, if you wish to do this; you should seek advice from your award leader and/or Student Guidance Advisor.

-If you have failed the module at the final attempt and this is an Award Specific or General Option you may be able to ‘replace’ the module during the next academic year (with attendance) but the maximum mark you are able to achieve for this module would be capped at a grade point 4R.
+If you have failed the module at the final attempt and this is an Award Specific or General Option you may be able to ‘replace’ the module during the next academic year (with attendance) but the maximum mark you are able to achieve for this module would be capped at, for undergraduate 40R, for postgraduate 50R.

 How many credits do I need to achieve to progress to the next level?